filefoxper/agent-reducer/README.md

 and retrieve current state by using agent.state;
 4. update(state,dispatch)：update state and dispatch from an outside reducer driver (like store).
 It only works when env.updateBy==='manual'.
-5. record()：deploy to tell agent, you need to record dispatch actions now.
-It returns an unRecord function, when you deploy unRecord function, you can get an dispatched record array.
+5. recordSateChanges()：deploy to tell agent, you need to record state changes now.
+It returns an getStateChanges function, when you deploy getStateChanges function, you can get an state change record array.

 ```typescript
 describe('record state', () => {